kumahq/kuma/docs/madr/decisions/057-sni-in-the-resource.md

       sni: ae10a8071b8a8eeb8.backend.8080.demo.ms # new field
 ```

-The `sni` field will be filled out automatically be the original Zone CP and synced cross zone.
+The `sni` field will be filled out automatically by the original Zone CP and synced cross zone.
 The field will be filled out by the same mechanism as Mesh Defaulter, which is webhook on Kubernetes and `ResourceManager` on Universal.
 This way we can avoid a situation that we drop SNI by the resource update.

 Advantages:
-* Slightly debuggability because SNI is in MeshService object
+* Slightly better debuggability because SNI is in MeshService object
 * Easy migration
 * Easy usage from the client side